LIPIA: History

-Some figures who have studied at LIPIA are Jafar Umar Thalib, Yazid bin Abdul Qadir Jawas, Muhammad Rizieq Shihab, and Ulil Abshar Abdalla.

 Program

 The program is in the format of courses that include learning the Quran and Arabic language free of charge to people who are interested in participating.
 The program is held on Saturday and Sunday on a weekly basis.
 The classes are held for two Semester (24-week or 192 hours) which are adjusted to LIPIA school calendar.
 Lessons in Jakarta transfer deeply rooted discourses from Saudi Arabia to Indonesia, with teachers required to impart the superiority of the Hanbali School of Law.

 Participants who have passed the final exam will be given a certificate of LIPIA at the end of the course activities.
 Everyday life on campus is permeated by commandments and prohibitions intended to shape the students according to the Saudi model: Wearing jeans, loud laughter, listening to music, and watching television are all prohibited.
 In contrast, the common dress style for Salafi men - ankle-length linen pants, sandals, goatees and the use of neem sticks (miswak) - are all encouraged.
 Women are expected to veil themselves completely.